Copycat Homemade Schlotzsky’s Sourdough Bread

 - 1 tablespoon granulated sugar

 - 1/2 teaspoon salt

 - Nonstick cooking spray

-- Whisk in the warm milk, baking soda, salt, and 1 cup of the flour until smooth.
+- Whisk in the warm milk, vinegar, baking soda, salt, and 1 cup of flour until smooth.
 Then mix in the remaining flour.

 - Preheat the oven to 375 degrees F. Remove the plastic wrap and bake for 20 minutes, or until golden brown.
 Brush the tops of bread lightly with melted butter and cool in pans completely.